Development of professional competencies: levels, methods and models. Definition of competencies

 Competencies without levels

-A simple model, that is, a model that covers jobs with simple standards of behavior, may have one list of indicators for all competencies.
-In this model, all behavioral indicators refer to all activities.
-For example: a model that describes the work of only senior managers of the company, in the Planning and Organization section, may include the following behavior indicators:
+A simple model, that is, a model that covers types of work with simple standards of behavior, may have one list of indicators for all competencies.
+In this model, all behavioral indicators apply to all activities.
+For example: a model that describes the work of only senior managers of a company may include the following behavioral indicators in the “Planning and Organizing” section:

-Competencies by levels
+Competencies by level

 - negative competencies - usually these are standards of behavior that are counterproductive for effective work at any level

-Names of competencies and their description
+Names of competencies and their descriptions

-Typical competency titles:
+Typical competency names:

 relationship management